sezzle/sezzle-merchant-docs/Merchant-Guide-v2/integration-guide.md

 **description\*** | string | Your description for this order **order_amount\*** | object | A Price object containing the amount of the order, which must be at least `100`.
 All fields of the Price object are required. requires_shipping_info | boolean | Flag to indicate if you would like us to collect shipping information for this checkout from the customer.
-If omitted, defaults to false. items | object | The items being purchased discounts | object | The discounts applied to this order.
+If omitted, defaults to false. checkout_financing_options | array | The financing options of the checkout items | object | The items being purchased discounts | object | The discounts applied to this order.
 Must be included in total metadata | object | Object for any custom data you want to submit with the checkout.
 You are not limited to the key-value pairs shown in the example, and you may use any key-value pairs you like